Sunshine Coast Eating Disorder Access Trial

 The trial will provide primary and allied health professionals with access to training, knowledge, financial benefits and tertiary support.
 Outcomes of the project will influence future government policy on care pathways for people with eating disorders.

-- Referrals are being accepted from 1 February 2019
+- Referrals are being accepted until end of February, 2021

 The trial will improve access to:

 - Treatment as specified in an individual psychiatric management plan